 Extract from Committing to Extensive Revision.
 See also:

 Gender theory, philosophy, rants, and index cards.
-Here are a few of my favourite things.

 "The glorious promise of Turing-completeness must be taken with a grain of salt.
 If we were to run within Life some wonderful computation that we might actually find useful as human beings, it would probably take longer than the life of the sun to complete.
 Indeed, we don't actually care about computational speed or the prettiness of its output.
 Our true goal was the theoretical proof that this model is equivalent in power to a Turing machine.
 This has a number of profound implications (most of which have been voiced before by the Big Names of mathematics).